 Usability: McAfee has a clean dashboard and aesthetic design that makes it easy for anyone to use.
 We really like that you can install the software on unlimited devices and monitor them all from your dashboard.
 Plus, it has a lower annual price than Norton for unlimited devices.

-You may think that might be overkill, but we recently counted our own devices and found we have over 30 in our home that connect to the internet.
-That’s a lot of ways into our home network.
-By enabling the firewall on McAfee’s antivirus, we can boost our overall protection.
+This may seem like overkill, but we recently counted our devices and found that we have over 30 in our home that connect to the internet.
+By enabling the firewall on McAfee’s antivirus, we can boost our overall protection across all of these devices.

 Value: We do like McAfee’s pricing.
 Even the family plan is pretty reasonable and includes bonuses like identity theft protection.
 It’s not the least expensive product on the market, but at least you know you’re getting solid protection at a reasonable price.